 Today, most western democracies adhere to the principles of life, liberty, and the pursuit of happiness.
 Indeed, Hong Kong enjoyed these rights as a British Colony for the better part of 150 years.

 Hong Kong still governs under its judicial system, with semi-sovereign borders and rights such as freedom of speech and assembly.
 The city still enjoys freedoms not seen in mainland China, but these freedoms are on the decline.
-While China may have exercised restraint during the protests for possible compromise, clashes and threats by the Chinese government are frightening.
+While China may have exercised restraint during the protests for a possible compromise, clashes and threats by the Chinese government are frightening.

 Hong Kong: Internal Chinese Matter?